 - Peel and place the bananas in a mixing bowl.
 Mash them to a smooth puree.2 overripe bananas

 - Start with the pumpkin puree and then add the other wet ingredients - oil, milk and vanilla extract.
 Mix.½ cup pumpkin puree, packed, ¼ cup neutral oil, 2 teaspoons vanilla extract, ¼ cup almond milk

 - Add the sugar, salt, and spices.
 Mix until the sugar dissolves and the batter looks smooth.⅓ cup light brown sugar, ½ teaspoon garam masala, ½ teaspoon ground cinnamon, ½ teaspoon salt

 - Add in the flour in 2 -3 batches, mixing in between to ensure that there are no lumps.1 and ½ cups all-purpose flour

 - Add the baking soda and mix gently.1 teaspoon bicarb of soda (baking soda)

 - Grease the loaf tin with oil.
 Now pour the batter into this tin and place it in a hot oven.
 Bake for 30 - 35 minutes or until a tooth pick comes out clean when inserted in the middle of the loaf.2 teaspoons oil

 - Switch the oven off and let the loaf rest in the oven for 10 minutes.

 - After the loaf has rested in the oven, remove the loaf from the pan and let it cool down completely.

-Note: The information shown is based on available ingredients and preparation.
+The nutrition information is based on available ingredients and preparation.
 It should not be considered a substitute for a professional nutritionist’s advice.